 “My admission counselor helped me identify classes at Santa Ana College, where I got 12 units and a great start on my college GPA.
 I also had time to volunteer at a nonprofit that helps unemployed women become job-ready.
 I got valuable business experience working in their store, and learned to use some new technology that has added to my technical skills.”

 Spring admits may purchase USC football student season tickets.
-During the summer, the USC Ticket Office will email the details to those who have submitted the Enrollment Commitment Deposit.
+In August, the USC Ticket Office will email the details to those who have submitted the Enrollment Commitment Deposit.
 Students will receive mobile tickets once purchased.
 Refer to this FAQ for details.

 Facebook Group for Spring Admits

 Connect with other spring admits on Facebook.
 Visit admission.usc.edu/status for a link to the private group especially for spring admits.
 It’s a great way to “meet” other students before you arrive on campus.